nf-core/viralrecon/docs/usage.md

 ### `--save_pileup`

-Save pileup files in the results directory (Default: false).
-These tend to be quite large so are not saved by default.
+Save Pileup files in the results directory.
+These tend to be quite large so are not saved by default (Default: false).

 ### `--skip_variants`